-- A student whose Nursing GPA falls below 2.3 will be placed on academic probation and notified of the probation by the School Director. - A student may have only one probationary semester while in the nursing major. - A student on probation must attain a Nursing GPA of 2.3 or higher at the completion of the next semester to remove academic probation and progress in the School. - Failure to remove academic probation at the completion of the semester will result in dismissal from the School or the need to change their major.
+- A student whose Nursing GPA falls below 2.3 will be placed on academic probation and notified of the probation by the School Director. - A student may have only one probationary semester while in the nursing major. - A student on probation must attain a Nursing GPA of 2.3 or higher at the completion of the next semester to remove academic probation and progress in the nursing program.

+Failure to remove academic probation at the completion of the semester will result in dismissal from the School of Nursing and will need to change their major.